What is GPP?

 How many times per week should I do GPP workouts?

 We need you here 5 times per week.
-Our unique programming is designed to optimize your fitness (therefore health) over 5 consecutive days per week.
+Our unique programming is sequential.
+What we do on Friday is because of what we programmed from Thursday back.
+This programming is designed to optimize your fitness (therefore health) and it takes 5 consecutive days per week to put this onto you.
 Understand, skipping days will slow progress, create imbalances and add frustration.

 What does it mean to Rx a workout?

 It means you did it as written.
 In other words, you completed all the rounds, all the reps, at the weight suggested, in the time allotted.
 You will have done this using your best interpretation of the suggested form for each movement.
 It is a high achievement to safely "Rx" a workout.
 Even higher to safely "Rx" 5 in a row.

 They are about your psychology NOT your physiology!
 (See vid R)

 When am I considered a GPP "Vet?"

 Usually once you complete the demands of all 5 weekly workouts at the suggested Rx without doing harm to your body.
 Or, after you have been storming workouts with us for enough time (several months, or years) to understand precisely how your body will respond to any given workout on any given day.